mugnimaestra/speech-to-text/README.md

 ## Deployment

-### Render.com Deployment
+### Railway.app Deployment

-The application is optimized for deployment on Render.com with the following features:
+The application is optimized for deployment on Railway.app with the following features:

 1. **File Size Support**
    - Direct file uploads up to 100MB